Tencent/rapidjson/doc/stream.md

 # Stream

 In RapidJSON, `rapidjson::Stream` is a concept for reading/writing JSON.
-Here we first show how to use streams provided.
+Here we'll first show you how to use provided streams.
 And then see how to create a custom stream.

 [TOC]